-As a result of the onshoring of EU legislation in the UK and the exercise of 'temporary transitional powers' (which give UK financial regulators the power to make transitional provisions to financial services legislation for a temporary period), UK firms in the Group are currently subject to substantially the same rules and regulations as before Brexit.
-However, the UK intends to recast onshored EU legislation into PRA and FCA rules and to complete UK implementation of the remaining Basel III reforms.
+UK firms in the Group are currently subject to many of the same rules and regulations as before Brexit.
+However, the UK is in the process of recasting onshored EU legislation into PRA and FCA rules and intends to complete UK implementation of the remaining Basel III reforms.
 The regulatory regimes for EU and UK financial services may therefore change further and temporary permissions and equivalence decisions may expire and not be replaced, which would result in further adjustments to the UK regulatory landscape.
-The House of Commons Treasury Committee published a report on 6 July 2021 as part of the Future Regulatory Framework Review for financial services.
-The review was primarily launched to determine what adaptations to UK financial services regulation would be necessary following Brexit.
-The report has, among others things, provided recommendations on the changes required, including adapting the role of the regulators in the UK and the process for drafting and scrutinising future policy.
+A Financial Services and Markets Bill (the "Bill") was introduced to Parliament on 20 July 2022, which reflects the outcome of a number of HM Treasury initiatives, primarily its Future Regulatory Framework Review, which was intended to determine what adaptations to UK financial services regulation would be necessary following Brexit.
+The Bill contemplates the revocation of retained EU law relating to financial services (from dates to be specified) and enables HM Treasury and financial services regulators to replace retained EU law with rules designed specifically for UK markets.